 We have not yet found a bad turntable that is made by Audio-Technica, and the AT-LP3BK is no exception.
 It offers great sound, fully automatic cueing that quells any fears of scratching your records, and a nice minimalistic aesthetic.
-Even though we love this turntable, if you're not deterred by its $250 list price we would strongly recommend spending another $50 on the Audio Technica AT-LP120BK-USB.
-It offers a noticeable bump up in audio quality and features higher quality components that we feel are more than worth the extra $50.
-However, if $250 is your turntable budget ceiling, or you find the AT-LP3BK on sale, we doubt you'll be disappointed.
+Even though we love this turntable, if you're not deterred by its high list price we would strongly recommend spending another just a bit more on the Audio Technica AT-LP120BK-USB.
+It offers a noticeable bump up in audio quality and features higher quality components that we feel are more than worth the extra money.
+However, if this represents the maximum for your turntable budget ceiling, or you find the AT-LP3BK on sale, we doubt you'll be disappointed.

 Pros: Good sound quality, fully automatic cueing

 The Audio-Technica AT-LP3BK offers beginner friendly fully automatic operation and great sound, making it a great turntable for almost anyone.
 However, its slightly more expensive sibling, the Audio Technica AT-LP120BK-USB, is appreciably better.

 The Audio-Technica AT-LP3BK was right in the middle of pack in terms of overall score, as you can see in the table above.
 In the sections that follow we describe the Audio-Technica AT-LP3BK's performance in all of our individual tests.